Late afterglows of GW/GRB 170817A: Introduction

 \section{Introduction}

 The afterglow of GRB 170817A associated to the Gravitational Wave (GW) event GW 170817 is the only short GRB with very long follow up in a broad band of energies, from X-ray to radio.
-The motivation for studying these faint emissions is not only investigating the fate of a Binary Neutron Star (BNS) merger remnant, but also understanding the origin of unusual faintness of the prompt gamma-ray emission of GRB 170817A and peculiar behaviour of its afterglows, namely its early faintness and late brightening\footnote{In this work by {\it early afterglow} we mean emissions in X-ray and lower energy bands from $\gtrsim 70$~sec - the average slew delay of the Neil Gehrels Swift Observatory~\citep{swift} - up to $\mathcal{O}(1) \times 10^5$~sec, i.e. a couple of days after gamma-ray trigger.
+The motivation for studying these faint emissions is not only investigating the fate of a Binary Neutron Star (BNS) merger remnant, but also understanding the origin of unusual faintness of the prompt gamma-ray emission of this event and peculiar behaviour of its afterglows, namely their early faintness and late brightening\footnote{In this work by {\it early afterglows} we mean emissions in X-ray and lower energy bands from $\gtrsim 70$~sec - the average slew delay of the Neil Gehrels Swift Observatory~\citep{swift} - up to $\mathcal{O}(1) \times 10^5$~sec, i.e. a couple of days after gamma-ray trigger.
 This is the time interval in which the afterglow of most short GRBs detected by the Swift have been observed.
-Usually no later attempt is made to detect afterglows of GRBs without an X-ray counterpart in this period and GRB 170817A is an exception.}.
-Explanations suggested in the literature include: off axis observation of both prompt and afterglow of an otherwise ordinary short GRB~\citep{grboffaxprobab,gw170817latexraystructjet,gw170817xray,gw170817latebroad,grboffaxprobab0}; prompt gamma-ray emission from breakout of a chocked jet and afterglow from a mildly relativistic structured jet~\citep{structuredjet,gw170817lateopt} - also called a {\it cocoon} ~\citep{cocoon,grbthermalcocoon,grbcocoon,gw170817cocoon0,gw170817cocoon,gw170817lateradio,gw170817cocoonsimul}; prompt emission from a structured jet and afterglow from a roughly spherical outflow~\citep{gw170817model,gw170817latexary}.
+Usually no later attempt is made to detect afterglows of GRBs without an X-ray counterpart in this interval and GRB 170817A is an exception.}.
+Explanations suggested in the literature include: off axis observation of both prompt and afterglow of an otherwise ordinary short GRB~\citep{grboffaxprobab,gw170817latexraystructjet,gw170817xray,gw170817latebroad,grboffaxprobab0}; prompt gamma-ray emission from breakout of a chocked jet and afterglow from a mildly relativistic\footnote{In the literature the range of Lorentz factor called {\it mildly relativistic} varies and depends on the context and author.
+Here we use this term for fluids with a Lorentz factor in the range of $1.2 - 5$, corresponding to velocity range $0.5c - 0.98c$, where $c$ is the speed of light.} structured jet~\citep{structuredjet,gw170817lateopt} or a cocoon~\citep{cocoon,grbthermalcocoon,grbcocoon,gw170817cocoon0,gw170817cocoon,gw170817lateradio,gw170817cocoonsimul}; prompt emission from a structured jet and afterglow from a roughly spherical outflow~\citep{gw170817model,gw170817latexary}; and variation of these models: jet breakout from wind~\citep{gw170817earlyradio0}, jet-merger-ejecta interaction~\citep{jetmergerejectint}, neutron-rich isotropic fireball~\citep{gw170817fireball}, and gamma-ray emission from a wide spiraling outflow~\citep{gw170817promptdisk}.